kasenetz/hbcd-docs/docs/measures/index.md

 # Data Measures & Quality Control

 In this section we provide a brief overview of each data measure provided in the data release, including, where applicable, details of implementation and data collection, scoring procedures, quality control procedures and known issues, and references.
-For measures that include surveys, all surveys were translated to Spanish for HBCD by [BURG Translations](https://burgtranslations.com/our-services/).
+For measures that include surveys, all surveys were translated to Spanish for HBCD by [BURG Translations](https://burgtranslations.com/our-services/) as part of inclusion and equity efforts driven by the HBCD Spanish Language and Culture Committee (SLCC) [Anunziata et al. 2024](https://doi.org/10.1016/j.dcn.2024.101477).

 The visits and corresponding ages of the infant/child are listed below. **Only data measures provided in the current release that includes V01 - V03 are described**.
 Please visit the [HBCD Study page](https://hbcdstudy.org/study-protocols/) for full study protocols.